 Blogs form the cornerstone of any good content marketing program.
-By adding pages to your website and using keywords related to your business, they support your search engine optimization (SEO) strategy.
-They also give you a great opportunity to offer helpful information to prospects in the awareness phase of their buyer’s journey.
+By adding pages to your website and using keywords related to your business, your blog will help support your SEO, or search engine optimization.
+They also give you a great opportunity to offer helpful information to prospects in the ‘Awareness Stage’ of their buyer’s journey.

-However, when done incorrectly, blogs may derail your entire inbound marketing content strategy before it’s able to have any positive impact.
-To get the most out of your content marketing blog strategy, avoid the five critical errors below.
+However, when done incorrectly, blogs have the potential to derail your entire inbound marketing content strategy before it’s been able to have any positive impact.

 For effective results, you need to blog regularly.
 A content calendar helps you ensure that your blogs are posted on a regular schedule and avoid long gaps between blogs or too many blogs in a short period of time.

 If you have more than one employee working on your company’s blog, you should also indicate who is responsible for each blog post to make sure no posting dates get skipped and to avoid two employees working on the same blog at once.

 Generally, all of your topics should be determined well in advance of when they’re written.
 This allows you to boost your search engine optimization efforts and build expertise on topics that resonate with your personas.
 Think of the areas where they need help, then offer your professional insights.